 Painting is one of the most common applications of computer vision.
-For example see below picture on verification and defects finding of newly painted car by using computer vision technology.
+For example, see the below picture on verification and defects finding of the newly painted car by using computer vision technology.

-Strip products are long work pieces such as pipes, rails, wires or boards that are manufactured at high flow velocities.
-The speed of production and the small size of the object creates a big difficulty in quality control however successfully addressed by computer inspection system as shown below for fire manufacturing.
+Strip products are long workpieces such as pipes, rails, wires, or boards that are manufactured at high flow velocities.
+The speed of production and the small size of the object creates a big difficulty in quality control however successfully addressed by the computer inspection system as shown below for fire manufacturing.

 Glass sheets; another difficult application.
 See below figures on how two LED lights, 25 cameras, and 25 PCs work together to detect any defects on a glass surface.

 Grading of lumber, cattle or chicken is a very difficult task for a computer vision system.
 The human eye is commonly used for this kind of application.
 But, a computer vision system installed near the front end of the chicken-processing line in the following figure finds the defects such as improperly bled birds and those afflicted by systemic diseases.

 The advantages of computer vision technology can be summarized as below.